-While a bit less full of attachments than the Bissel Powerfresh, it’s also half the price again, putting it under $70, and also does carpet (which the Powerfresh does not) making this the perfect steam mop for someone that wants an all in one tool.
+While a bit less full of attachments than the Bissel Powerfresh, it’s also half the price again and also does carpet (which the Powerfresh does not) making this the perfect steam mop for someone that wants an all in one tool.

 If it also came with an attached vacuum, it would be basically perfect.

 - Weight: 11 lbs